karthiksivakoti/Agent-Based-Automated-Clinical-Trial-Pre-Screening-system/README.md

 ---

-Made with ❤️ for improving clinical trial recruitment and accelerating medical research.
+Made with ❤️ by Karthik Sivakoti for improving clinical trial recruitment and accelerating medical research.